pvtl/wp-salient-child/README.md

 This is a [Salient child theme](https://themeforest.net/item/salient-responsive-multipurpose-theme/4363266), with:

 - Laravel Mix - for frontend asset tooling
-- Custom Page Builder block examples
+- Visual Composer block examples
 - Custom Widget boilerplate
 - Lots of developer friendly, handy tooling such as PHPCS, eslint, editorconfig and more